 - Plan your days with weather and road info in mind.
 Cluster sights by region, keep some buffer in the schedule, and follow the half-tank rule before remote legs.

 - Choose clear, inclusive insurance.
-The right cover prevents surprise costs from wind, gravel, or sand/ash.
+The right cover prevents surprise costs from wind, gravel, sand, or ash.

 - Drive gently.
 Smooth speeds save fuel, lower stress, and keep your budget intact.